HawtDogFlvrWtr/neatoscheduler_web/README.md

 * PHP permissions must be set as such, that you're able to create local files.
 * Currently only works under linux. (*Now that python requirements have been removed, this may no longer be the case*)
 * This interface only works with neato-bot ESP8266 image >= 2.0
+* The api folder needs to be accessable via http and not https.
+This is because the 8266 has no ability to use https for accessing the api.
+I've included an .htaccess that prevents that redirection.